cirruslabs/tart/docs/faq.md

 ## Running login/clone/pull/push commands over SSH

-When invoking the Tart in an SSH session, you might get errors like these:
+When invoking the Tart in an SSH session, you might get error like this:

 >Keychain returned unsuccessful status -25308

+...or this:

 >Keychain failed to update item: User interaction is not allowed.